signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Platform and Operating Mode

+> -c <platform] is a command line option specifying one or more "platform designators", for example

+     -c x86
+	 -cx86
+	 -cArm

-> -cXXX is an argument specifying one or more "platform designators", for example -cx86, -cArm, etc. At least one host platform designator is required, specifying a bare metal, VM, or container platform.
-If more than one designator is given, the second specifies an accelerator or coCPU card.
-Currently for the Github .rar packages and Docker containers this argument should always be given as -cx86 or -c x86<br/>
+At least one platform designator is required, specifying the host platform (i.e. bare metal, VM, or container).
+If more than one platform designator is given, the second specifies an accelerator or coCPU card.
+Currently for the Github .rar packages and Docker containers this option should always be given as -cx86 or -c x86<br/>
 > <br/>
-> -MN specifies an optional operating mode N. -M0 is the default; currently for the Github .rar packages and Docker containers no operating mode should be given<br/>
+> -M <mode> specifies an optional operating mode N. -M0 is the default; currently for the Github .rar packages and Docker containers no operating mode should be given<br/>

 <a name="CommandLineIO"></a>
 ### Inputs and Outputs

-Inputs and outputs are given by one or more "<span style="font-family: 'Courier New';">-i Input</span>" and "<span style="font-family: 'Courier New';">-o Output</span>" command line arguments, where Input and Output are file paths or UDP ports. mediaTest supports file types including .wav, .au, .pcap, .cod, .amr, and many others. mediaMin supports file types including .pcap, .pcapng, .rtpxx (.rtp, .rtpdump, etc), and .wav.
-Here are some command line input and output argument examples:
+Inputs and outputs are given by one or more "<span style="font-family: 'Courier New';">-i Input</span>" and "<span style="font-family: 'Courier New';">-o Output</span>" command line options, where Input and Output are file paths or UDP ports. mediaTest supports file types including .wav, .au, .pcap, .cod, .amr, and many others. mediaMin supports file types including .pcap, .pcapng, .rtpxx (.rtp, .rtpdump, etc), and .wav.
+Here are some input and output command line option examples:

 > -i sounds.wav<br/>
 > <br/>